swillems/histopya/README.md

 * The full software suite to Create/Annotate/Browse ion-networks.
 * Some standard indexed proteomic databases (1GB).
 * [Percolator and Elude](https://github.com/percolator/percolator).
 * A full demo proteomics benchmark dataset (3GB), containing an excerpt from [PXD001240](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD001240) with 10 minutes from 5 samples in condition A (65% human, 15% yeast, 20% ecoli), and 5 samples in condition B (65% human, 30% yeast, 5% ecoli).
-This test dataset allows to recreate the main figure of our [paper](TODO), although some minor differences are present as the auto-calibration and Percolator can only use the included data instead of the complete experiment.
+This test dataset allows to recreate the main figure of our [paper](TODO), although some minor differences are present as the automatic estimation, automatic calibration and Percolator can only use the included data instead of the complete experiment.

 ### Windows 10